 It used to be that matching furniture sets were a sign of luxury, but today, there is a move away from having all pieces in a room be identical.
 While this can the buying decisions a bit more difficult for some, it does help create a room that best represents your style and interests.

 Absolutely!
-But when mixing and matching furniture styles, try to create something in common between all of your pieces to help create a unified look and keep your space from looking cluttered or chaotic.
+But when mixing furniture styles, try to create something in common between all of your pieces to help create a unified look and keep your space from looking cluttered or chaotic.

 Using a consistent color throughout all of the pieces to help the items “speak” to one another and achieve a cohesive look.